simonajsimona/sjs-website/content/tutorial/example.md

   weight = 1
 +++

+Before the workshop begins, make you have downloaded and installed R on your machine.
+I have written a document containing instructions about downloading and installing R. Find it [here](https://simonajsimona.com/R-Studio_Environment.pdf) if you need it.
+It also has basic R commands.

-Download a folder containing the lab handouts and datasets here
+The folder containing lab handouts and datasets should be downloaded from here